Stevinson/tech-book/book/compsci/microservices.md

 Microservices revolve around scaling out instead of scaling up - i.e. instead of adding more RAM to a microservice runtime, we simply get another microservice runtime of the same kind.
 This leads to the need to manage a multitude of services.

 Another underlying concept is that when a service has been deployed, they cannot be changed.
+When an update is required, a new cluster of containers should be spun up and the old ones torn down.

 ---